YunoHost/doc/certmanager.md

 You should go in your nginx configuration, and remove the `letsencrypt.conf` (or whatever you called the file containing the `location '/.well-known/acme-challenge'` block) for each of your domains.
-Remove your certificate renewer cron job in `/etc/cron.weekly/`, and backup and remove your `/etc/letsencrypt/` folder.

 Then run :